 2. Use it around the house

-Though it might seem strange, there are many different household uses for wine red-wine-spilldepending on the type you have on hand.
+Though it might seem strange, there are many different household uses for wine depending on the type you have on hand.
 For example, white wine can be used to neutralize a red wine spill.
 If someone spills red wine on a light rug or couch, pour white wine directly over it, let it soak for ten minutes, and then rinse with water.
 Typically, fighting fire with fire, or in this case wine with wine, works.
 White wine can also be used to fight grease stains when mixed with baking soda.
 Scrub the grease stained area, let it sit for a few minutes, and then wipe the solution away.
 Household uses aren’t just limited to white wine.
 You can rinse produce in red wine mixed with water.
 The red wine helps to kill surface bacteria.

 3. Cook with it